nithish12345678/Social-media-Application-like-Instagram-MERN-Full-Stack/README.md

 password; 123james

 # Social Media Application:
-## Tech stack: MERN Stack, RESTful API, Material UI, Postman
+## Tech stack: MERN Stack, RESTful API, Material UI, Postman, Github
 • Developed a MERN stack-based social media application that enables users to create an account, login, post pictures, like posts, comment on posts, follow other users, and view posts of people they follow.